pouria-saidi/pouria-saidi.github.io/README.md

 <h2 id="section1"> About me</h2>
 <p>
-I am currently a postdoctoral scholar at the School of Electrical, Computer and Energy Engineering at the Arizona State University.
+I am currently a postdoctoral scholar at the School of Electrical, Computer and Energy Engineering at the Arizona State University where I got the opportunity to work with Dr. Visar Berisha and Dr. Gautam Dasarathy.
 I received my Ph.D. at the Department of Electrical and Computer Engineering at the University of Central Florida.
 </p>